Abdulaziz bin Muhammad Al Saud: Sack of Karbala

 In 1802 Abdulaziz bin Muhammad's forces led by his heir and son Saud attacked Karbala and Najaf in Iraq.
 Unlike other attacks the goal of Saudi forces was not to rule or control the region.
-They massacred thousands of the Shia population, stole enough precious loot to load 4,000 camels, and destroyed the dome over the shrine of Imam Hussain.
+They massacred thousands of the Shia population, stole enough precious loot to load 4,000 camels, and destroyed the dome over the shrine of Imam Hussain. they destroyed it because according to the hadith of Prophet Muhammad We cannot built anything over graves.
 They also stole the gold, jewels, and rare minerals in the shrine.
 This incident also had another and much more significant effect: it added a sectarian nuance to the Sunni-Shia divide in the Muslim world.

 The observations of Lieutenant Francis Warden, a British military official, about the attack are as follows:

 They pillaged the whole of it [Karbala], and plundered the Tomb of Hussein...slaying in the course of the day, with circumstances of peculiar cruelty, above five thousand of the inhabitants...

 Personal life and death

 Abdulaziz married to the daughter of Muhammad bin Abdul Wahhab and the daughter of Uthman bin Mu'ammar, the ruler of Uyayna.
 He had four sons: Saud, Abdul Rahman, Abdullah and Umar.
 Of them Saud was born through Abdulaziz's marriage to the daughter of Uthman bin Mu'ammar.

 Abdulaziz was much more adhered to the Wahhabi cause and more aggressive than his father.
 However, like his father he dressed in a plain way, and his armaments were not decorated unlike those of the Mamluk and Ottoman rulers.

-Shortly after his capture of Mecca Abdulaziz returned to Diriyah where he was assassinated by a Persian man who was a darwish when Abdulaziz was leading Asr Salat in the mosque of Turaif in November 1803.
+Shortly after his capture of Mecca Abdulaziz returned to Diriyah where he was assassinated by a Kurdish man who was a darwish when Abdulaziz was leading Asr Salat in the mosque of Turaif in November 1803.
 The motive of the assassin was to take revenge against him due to the killing of his sons in the Karbala attack.
 The British newspaper London Times dated 12 March 1804 reported the following about the assassination:

 Abdulaziz ibn Muhammad was assassinated by Ibadgi Osman, a Mussulman of the sect of Ali.
 He had profaned the tomb of Ali, and thus excited the fury of the disciples of that prophet.
 Ibadgi Osman resolved to avenge the ashes of Ali.
 He crossed the desert of Arabia on a dromedary, entered the tent of Abdulaziz while he was at prayers, and plunged a cangiar into his breast crying, "Let this avenge the tomb of Ali, for thy profanations."
 The brother of Abdulaziz, hearing the noise, ran into the tent, where he found his brother bathed in his blood, and the assassin, who squatted himself down, saying his prayers, and calmly awaiting death.
 He attacked him; but Ibadgi Osman, who was the strongest of the two, got up and killed his assailant with the same cangiar which was still stained with the blood of his brother.
 The soldiers then entered, and cut the assassin in pieces with their sabers.

 Abdulaziz was succeeded by his eldest son, Saud.